 - Climate Core: A Community of Concern for Climate Change (6C Group)

-- Contra Costa Interfaith Supporting Community Organizations (CCISCO)
+- Contra Costa Interfaith Supporting Community Organization (CCISCO)

 - Friends of Developing Indigenous Resources (DIR)